interledger/rfcs/0000-stream/0000-stream.md

 STREAM accounts for value sent over a Connection using the Money Stream abstraction.
 Money Streams are bidirectional, meaning they can be used to send value from the Client to the Server or from the Server to the Client.
 A Connection may include any number of Money Streams.

 Money Streams use absolute amounts to track the total amounts sent and received, as well as the limits for sending and receiving.
-For example, the Sender might set their send maximum to 1000 to send 1000 units and the Connection would keep sending ILP Prepare packets until the total sent is greater than or equal to 1000.
+For example, the Sender might set their send maximum to 1000 to send 1000 units and the Connection would keep sending ILP Prepare packets until the total sent is equal to 1000.

 Multiple Money Streams MAY be used to separately account for value sent and received for different purposes.
 A Money Stream can be long-lived and the send and receive limits MAY be adjusted over time (for example, in response to an application-level action) or a Money Stream can be used to account for a single logical payment, in which case it would be closed when the payment is finished.